 Welcome to Greencross Vets South Tamworth

-From February – March 2023, our clinic is undergoing renovations and by April will be refreshed with an updated reception and client waiting area, as well as an additional consult room – meaning more space for patients and to do the work we love!
+In 2023, our clinic was renovated with a fresh new look and feel for our client waiting area, and an additional consult room created – meaning more space for patients and to do the work we love!

 We are your local team of pet care professionals, we are truly ‘passionate about pets’ and we love what we do.

-We look forward to meeting you and your pet.
+Book an appointment now – we look forward to meeting you and your pet!

 Greencross Vets South Tamworth offer a comprehensive range of professional veterinary services to cater for all your pet care needs utilising the latest diagnostic equipment.